changhaowu/changhaowu.github.io/_posts/2023-12-21-Advances-in-Active-Portfolio-Management-Deeper.md

 ### Insight 2.
 Information Ratios Determine Added Value

 Individual preferences enter into the utilitu only in how individuals trade off residual return against risk.
+The information ratio is the manager's ratio of residual return to risk:

+$$
+I R_P=\frac{\alpha_P}{\omega_P}
+$$

+which can be asserted, that given a participant, more risk, means more residual return.
+Vice versa, more residual loss came from more risk.